Peppermint (entertainer): Early work

 Peppermint started performing as a child in youth theatre, playing roles at Opera Delaware, Delaware Children's Theatre, and The Brandywiners Community Theatre.
 She continued performing at Wilmington High School where she was also on the cheerleading team.
 For a time, she also worked as a makeup artist for MAC Cosmetics.

 Peppermint moved to New York City to study musical theatre at AMDA.
-While in college she got a job at the nightclub Tunnel's Kurfew parties, ultimately becoming a fixture in New York City nightlife.
-She started recording music in 2005 for Jonny McGovern's mixtape Jonny McGovern Presents: This is NYC, Bitch!
-The East Village Mixtape.
-She contributed the song "Servin' It Up", which was produced by Adam Joseph.
-The song was later released as Peppermint's debut single in 2006.
+While in college she got a job at the Tunnel nightclub Kurfew parties, ultimately becoming a fixture in New York City nightlife.
+She contributed the song "Servin' It Up", produced by Adam Joseph, for the 2005 Jonny McGovern release This is NYC, Bitch!
+The East Village Mixtape, later released as Peppermint's debut single in 2006.

 Peppermint was featured in the web series Queens of Drag: NYC by gay.com in 2010.
 The series featured fellow New York drag queens Bianca Del Rio, Dallas DuBois, Hedda Lettuce, Lady Bunny, Mimi Imfurst, and Sherry Vine.
 She also appeared as a drag-version of Tyra Banks on America's Next Top Model Cycle 14, Episode 5: "Smile and Pose" introducing a drag-theme runway challenge at Lucky Chengs in New York City.